 Catalysed's CATALYST Programme is designed to align your needs as an educator with the affordance of digital technologies.
 According to the best available research this has the potential to create a four month improvement in learning gains .

-Catalysed's approach is designed to align your needs as an educator with the affordance of digital technologies.
-The second phase of the approach involves designing changes to existing practices in order to align the intentions of teachers with the digital technologies that have the potential to support those intentions.
+The second module of the programme, Design, involves making changes to existing practices in order to align the needs of teachers with the digital technologies that have the potential to support those needs.

 |A blank AIM model|

-Whilst research on how to use digital technologies to support education is still developing, our understanding of how best to structure teaching and learning more generally is quite well advanced.
+Whilst research on how to use digital technologies to support education is a relatively young science, our understanding of how best to structure teaching and learning more generally is quite well advanced.
 In the UK in particular the government has laid down eight teachers' standards that together help to guide teachers practice and frame development needs.

 Catalysed has developed it's own AIM (Analysis, Intention, Measure) models around these UK Government Teachers' Standards in order to ensure that any designed change to practice is aligned with broader development goals.
 The Design module can therefore be embedded into a broader CPD programme as it can directly support a focus on one or more of the eight government standards.
 Each one of the six dimensions of teaching and learning that make up the AIM models is aligned with 2 or more of the teachers' standards.

 To begin the Design module teachers first complete the TPK (Technological Pedagogical Knowledge) quiz to provide an initial diagnostic of their technological / pedagogical knowledge.
 The results from this quiz are then visualised on individual AIM models, designed to quantify current strengths and weaknesses, and help teachers reflect their current practice.
 This forms the 'A' of the tri-part AIM model, the initial 'Analysis'.